What is Arthritis?

 Any form of arthritis should be managed under the care of a licensed doctor.
-As the treatment for different forms of arthritis are so varied, there is no ‘one size fits all’ solution, and each individual should have a personalized, dedicated treatment plan.
+As the treatment for different forms of arthritis is so varied, there is no ‘one size fits all’ solution, and each individual should have a personalised, dedicated treatment plan.

 Treatments for arthritis follow two paths: treating the cause and managing the symptoms.
 Inflammatory conditions can be both treated and the symptoms managed by anti-inflammatory medications, whereas autoimmune conditions may require specialist immune-modulating treatment as well as pain relief.

 Painkillers can be used to manage the symptoms of arthritis.
 These can be simple over-the-counter painkillers or stronger painkillers prescribed by your doctor when necessary.